For safety reasons and in line with national guidance, we do not accept prescription requests over the phone.

 Ordering a Repeat Prescription

-Repeat prescriptions can be ordered from the surgery by one of following methods:
+Repeat prescriptions can also be ordered from the surgery by one of following methods:

-- Order via our Online Servicesor Online Consult.
+- Order via our NHS Contact Us Online.

 - Submit your computerised repeat prescription slip to the surgery- Tick the items that you require.
 Put the slip in the box situated in the reception area or post it to us.